 Connecting to a Proxy

-To connect to our proxy servers, you can download our browser extensions for Chrome & Firefox, or you can configure your browser's proxy settings and provide your WonderProxy login credentials.
+To connect to our proxy servers, you can download our browser extensions for Chrome, Firefox and Edge, or you can configure your browser's proxy settings and provide your WonderProxy login credentials.

 Getting Set Up